Who can apply to Summer Academy?

 Admission and Registration

-Students and their families are invited to join us at our upcoming info sessions to learn more about Summer Academy.
+Students and their families are invited to join us at our spring info sessions to learn more about Summer Academy.
 Skype meetings with groups of students can be arranged.

 A limited number of full and partial scholarships are available based on financial need as well as through the Robert Houseman Fund, a gift to the BAC, established to promote diversity in the design professions.
 Students who qualify are encouraged to apply.
 Scholarship applicants must fulfill all application requirements, include a letter of recommendation from a teacher or guidance counselor, and complete the Summer Academy Application Form.
 The deadline for scholarship applications is Tuesday, May 1.
 Students applying for scholarships do not need to submit tuition payment with their registration.
 Once scholarships are awarded, the tuition balance, if you receive a partial scholarship, will be due.

 The BAC is easily accessible to the T subway, commuter rail, and bus lines.
 We are located in Boston’s Back Bay on the corner of Hereford and Newbury, near the Hynes, Prudential, and Back Bay T stations.
 Public transportation information can be found by visiting the MBTA website.